POSTECH-CVLab/useful_utils/README.md

 When we implement codes, we often search for util functions that are already implemented.
 Here, we are going to share util functions that are often used by others.

+## Participation
+To participate on this repository, send a message to "Yoonwoo" so that he'll add you as a collaborator.

 ## Adding Rule
 - You should provide a code in folder and short description about the code.
 - Never push on master.
 We have prohibited direct push on main branch.
 Use pull request to avoid confusion.